Energy & Environment

 • “If we’re looking to build a nuclear plant – just the [environmental] review is lasting four to seven years.
 We should probably take about one to two years.
 If we’re gonna combat China, if we’re gonna build a new power grid, Secretary, do you see the average timeline to complete these environmental studies as normal?”
 WATCH here.

-• I introduced the Thorium Energy Security Act to prevent the destruction of Uranium 233 (U-233), a critical element used to produce clean energy.
+• During the 117th Congress, I introduced the Thorium Energy Security Act to prevent the destruction of Uranium 233 (U-233), a critical element used to produce clean energy.

 • visited the Farley Nuclear Plant for a behind-the-scenes tour of how they are creating affordable, reliable energy at home in Alabama.